emrovsky/twitch-gen/README.md

 Telegram : https://t.me/switch3301 / https://t.me/Emrovsky

 ## ⚠️ Disclaimer
-This github repo is for EDUCATIONAL PURPOSES ONLY.
-I am NOT under any responsibility if a problem occurs.
+This GitHub repository is intended solely for educational purposes.
+The author assumes no responsibility for any issues or damages that may arise from its use.